 How do you fire an employee legally?

-You can fire employees for anything that’s not protected by the Equal Employment Opportunity Commission (think gender, race, pregnancy, and disability), particularly if they are an at-will employee.
-That means they live in a state in the US that is considered an “at-will” state.
+A manager can fire employees in-person, over the phone, via email, or via a letter that is mailed to an address, for anything that is not protected by the Equal Employment Opportunity Commission (think gender, race, pregnancy, and disability), particularly if they are an at-will employee.

 An at-will employee can be fired at any time, for any reason, with a few exceptions that would violate federal employment law, like discrimination.